Posted by Dominique JacksonMar 26, 202612 min

 • Narrow down that list by industry, needs, and remove any current customers or bad-fit leads.

-• Use research tools to map the buying committees within those accounts, and identify key contacts your team will target. (read this to learn how)
+• Use research tools to map the buying committees within those accounts, and identify key contacts your team will target.

 Align on the channels of engagement that both teams will use throughout the buying journey

-For three months, we’re actively trying to engage with them—they’ll get value proposition and thought leadership messaging in ads, while the entire buying committee also gets an email sequence and cold calls from SDRs.
+At Influ2, our team runs engagement cycles (defined periods of coordinated outreach where Marketing, Sales, and CS target the same contacts simultaneously) to maintain interest and keep our product top-of-mind.
+For three months, we actively engage contacts: value proposition and thought leadership messaging in ads, while the buying committee also gets an email sequence and cold calls from SDRs.

 If they don’t convert, we send them to a nurture sequence with low-intensity brand awareness messaging for three months.
+The aim is to stay top-of-mind, because the engagement often worked: the timing just wasn’t right.

 When you target individuals in buying committees, you can see at a contact level who is engaging with what messages (if you're using Influ2).
 Those are direct intent signals that you can send to your sales team.

-If you know who’s involved in a deal (Execs and VPs, end users, procurement teams, etc.), and you know when those people enter a deal cycle, you can better target them with a personalized journey for their persona.
+Start by building buyer journeys for different personas.
+If you know who’s involved in a deal (Execs and VPs, end users, procurement teams) and you know when those people typically enter a buying cycle, you can target them with personalized journeys for their specific role.

 “Dividing our audience by persona is something that helped me keep engagement levels high,” says Anna of our program here at Influ2.